JoeID/Scheduling/README.md

-# Benchmarking two scheduling algorithms
+# Benchmarking scheduling algorithms

-A benchmark of two algorithms for scheduling n tasks, each having a release time and a deadline.
+A benchmark of some algorithms for scheduling n tasks, each having a release time and a deadline.
 All tasks have the same duration.
-The complexities of the two algorithms are O(n²) and O(nlogn).
+The first algorithm has two parts, both of which can be implemented in O(n²) or O(nlogn) time, which gives 4 combinations.
+The second algorithm is in `scheduling_mael.c` ans is technically wrong but still correct most of the time.

 Type `make` to compile and execute the generation of random tests as well as the benchmark.
 It also creates a plot and shows it.